 It seems like an item that may not get much use, but scissors are extremely important for cutting everything from poorly stitched table cloths with exposed threads to last-minute purchases that need price tags removed.

 A pair of classic 5" scissors will fit comfortably in the box (plus it will be lighter weight).
 Most scissors available at office supplies stores are slightly larger at around eight inches.
-Also, find a pair made of a good quality stainless steel as they will last through basic wear and tear.
+Find a pair made of a good quality stainless steel as they will last through basic wear and tear.

 One of the last items to be produced before any corporate event is the guest name badges.
 That's because many people confirm and/or decline invitations at the last minute, which requires that meeting planners wait until the last possible hour to produce the name tags in order to not under or over order.

-However, inevitably there will be names may be spelled wrong, and some folks will arrive unannounced.
+Inevitably there will be names may be spelled wrong, and some folks will arrive unannounced.
 For those situations, it's easiest to have a supply of blank name tags for people to simply write their names.
 If you are a bit of an overachiever, you can also bring along blank name tags that have the company or association logo laser printed to give a more polished and professional look to the "emergency" name tag.
 We like keeping 3" x 4" (the most popular size) on hand at all times.

 Keeping a supply of markers and highlighters around is helpful in many situations for event planners.
 Most of you don't need me to flag the obvious uses for highlighting items in event notebooks, etc. However, it's interesting to consider the external requests you may receive when a highlighter will be handy.

 For example, corporate executives and others generally arrive prepared for their own presentations and usually have notes pages pre-printed.
-But presenters will often rely on the meeting planner to provide housekeeping and other messages that any of the presenters may need to convey.
+Presenters will often rely on the meeting planner to provide housekeeping and other messages that any of the presenters may need to convey.
 I've written out those items in some cases directly on notes pages and highlighted in non-traditional colors like orange to make these situations stand out.

 How to Build a Basic Supply Kit for Seminars and Conferences

 Event planners spend a lot of time preparing for their events but at times can overlook the small things they - or their clients - may need the day of the actual event.
-But a great event planner never arrives at an event empty-handed.
+A great event planner never arrives at an event empty-handed.
 One way to avoid the last-minute emergency trip to the store for a basic corporate event need is to build a supply kit that will go with you wherever you go.
 Whether you're setting up for a seminar, conference, or another type of event, your event planner supply kit should help you out in a bind.
 Here are a few items you'll want to keep your kit.